 The Nozawa Fire Festival

-The Nozawa Onsen Fire Festival is a must see if you find yourself in Nagano prefecture mid-January.
-It`s one of the three most famous fire festivals in Japan one certainly one of the craziest spectacles you`ll ever witness!
+The Nozawa Onsen Fire Festival is a must see if you find yourself in the vicinity mid-January.
+It`s one of the three most famous fire festivals in Japan & certainly one of the crazier spectacles you`ll ever witness!
 It`s held on January 15th every year to pray for a plentiful harvest, health and good fortune in the coming year.
-The festival dates back to 1863 and though the location has changed, the festivities remain the same.
+The festival dates back to 1863 and involves a very colorful combination of snow, fire & sake.

 We run a bus tour from Hakuba to the Nozawa Fire Festival every year so send us a mail anytime if interested!!